CloudburstStrategy/java-lame/README.md

 # Java LAME

+WARNING - I have experienced some unexplained issues with output mp3 files :0(

 This java port of LAME 3.98.4 was created by Ken Händel for his 'jump3r - Java Unofficial MP3 EncodeR' project: http://sourceforge.net/projects/jsidplay2/